-Focus area Key initiatives 2024- 2025 2025- 2026 2026- 2027 2027- 2028 Attract, retain and develop Workforce diversity Continuous improvement Delivery and operating partners Public sector excellence Balanced appetite for risk Strategic Workforce Plan: Refresh our existing plan so that it remains fit for purpose and continues to meet current and future needs of our organisation.
+Focus area Key initiatives 2024- 2025 2025- 2026 2026- 2027 2027- 2028 Attract, retain and develop Strategic Workforce Plan: Refresh our existing plan so that it remains fit for purpose and continues to meet current and future needs of our organisation.
+Culture: Develop and implement a program of activities to enhance our workplace culture, underpinned by supportive leadership practices. area Key initiatives irretain velop Strategic Workforce Plan: Refresh our existing plan so that it remains fit for purpose and continues to meet current and future needs of our organisation.
 Culture: Develop and implement a program of activities to enhance our workplace culture, underpinned by supportive leadership practices.
-Leadership: Continue to embed the foundations of leadership and performance practices and uplift the capability of our leaders, to enable them to effectively lead high performing teams that can adapt to change and embed our values in all that we do.
-Strengthen technical capability: Continue to implement a program of technical enhancement that maintains professional accreditations focusing on priority engineering disciplines.
+Leadership: Continue to embed the foundations of leadership and performance practices and uplift the capability of our leaders, to enable them to effective/y lead high performing teams that can adapt to change and embed our values in all that we do.
+Strengthen technical capability: Continue to implement a program of technical enhancement that maintains professional accreditations facusing on priority engineering disciplines.
 Mental Health First Aid Network: Support workplace mental health and wellbeing via ongoing awareness, support and training opportunities.
-Build organisational capability: Drive reduction in the use of consultants and contractors by understanding capability and resourcing needs through workforce planning and organisational design and investing in internal capability.
-Inclusion and Diversity Plan: Ensure that our plan remains fit for purpose and continues to build an inclusive and diverse workforce culture.
-Enterprise performance framework: Develop and implement an enterprise performance reporting framework to improve oversight and collation of organisational performance information and data.
-Ethical procurement: Develop and implement a plan to achieve compliance with modern slavery legislation.
-Delivery and operating Industry engagement: Commitment to keeping construction industry informed of upcoming procurement activities and opportunities through forums and briefings to drive value to taxpayers. partners Interface relationships: Develop and maintain respected relationships with utility providers and interface providers to support the timely and effective integration of our infrastructure.
-West delivery model: Develop and implement a delivery, resource and contract model that effectively manages the interface risk between multiple construction and operational packages for the delivery of the Metro West project.
-Com pleted Probity: Strengthen probity training and reporting of declarations of interests and associations. excellence Corruption prevention: Strengthen employee and contractor capabilities to identify and manage corruption risk to drive a culture that empowers employees and other stakeholders to openly communicate their concerns about potential corruption and wrongdoing in the workplace. • • Government relationships: Foster ongoing engagement and information exchange with our key stakeholders across government.
-Risk management and assurance framework: Ongoing implementation of the risk and assurance framework and program. and opportunity Audit program: Ongoing delivery of an internal audit program.
+Build organisational capability: Drive reduction in the use of consultants and contractors by understanding capability and resourcing needs through workforce planning and organisational design and investing in internal capability. orver Inclusion and Diversity Plan: Ensure that our plan remains fit for purpose and continues to build an inclusive and diverse workforce culture. usus Enterprise performance framework: Develop and implement an enterprise performance reporting framework to improve oversight and collation of organisational performance information and data.
+Enterprise performance framework: Develop and minplement a plan to achive compliance with modern slavery legislation. try and error < Attract, retain and develop • Workforce diversity Continuous improvement inuous Enterprise performance framework: Develop and implement an enterprise performance reporting framework to improve oversight and collation of organisational performance information and data.
+Ethical procurement: Develop and implement a plan to achieve compliance with modern slavery legislation. rery and Industry engagement: Commitment to keeping construction industry informed of upcoming procurement activities and opportunities Delivery and operating partners Com pleted Public sector Probity: Strengthen probity training and reporting of declarations of interests and associations.
+Public sector excellence empowers employees and other stakeholders to openly communicate their concerns about potential corruption and wrongdoing in • Government relationships: Foster ongoing engagement and information exchange with our key stakeholders across government.
+Balanced Risk management and assurance framework: Ongoing implementation of the risk and assurance framework and program. and opportunity Audit program: Ongoing delivery of an internal audit program.